Spain and Italy warned about budget plan compliance

 A number of Eurozone member countries are under “budgetary surveillance” by the European Commission, including Austria, Belgium, Croatia, Estonia, Finland, France, Germany, Italy, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Slovakia, Slovenia, and Spain.

-Countries that were rescued by EU bailouts in dire circumstances such as Cyprus, Greece and Portugal have not been incorporated in this review.
+Countries that were rescued by EU bailouts in dire circumstances, such as Cyprus, Greece, and Portugal, have not been incorporated in this review.

 Deflation is a serious concern in the Eurozone at this time and could pose huge economic problems if it continues by potentially make debt problems worse and decreasing consumer spending.
 Prices fell in October in 11 countries of the Eurozone as well as the region as a whole, but over the past years prices have risen, showing a significantly slowed pace of growth.